wolveix/satisfactory-server/saveshare/README.md

 # Satisfactory Save Sharing

 **_Note: this is a work in progress.
-The group I play with have been relying on solely this for the last few months, but I'm still working on making it more user-friendly._**
+Prior to 1.0's release, the group I played with had been relying on solely this for many months.
+Now that 1.0 is released, dedicated servers are much more reliable, meaning we haven't really been using SaveShare._**

 The dedicated server for Satisfactory introduces a few unique bugs to the game, where multiplayer (through joining a friend) doesn't.
 This application introduces save sharing with friends.
 It's designed to function similarly to how the